 How do we manage deposits and payments?

 The States and Territories work closely with the NHFB and the Administrator to process deposits and payments through the Administrator of the National Health Funding Pool Payments System (Payments System).
-Refer to the Payments System Procedures Manual to find out more about how this is managed.
+The Payments System User Manual provides health officials with additional guidance on how this is managed.